Piermario Morosini: Death and legacy

+Legacy

+All of the Italian football league matches for the weekend were suspended.
+Livorno and Vicenza then decided they would retire the number 25, the number Morosini wore whilst their player.

-Several days after Morosini's death, the Curva Sud of the Stadio Atleti Azzurri d'Italia—the home stadium of Atalanta—was renamed the Curva Piermario Morosini in his honor.
+Several days after Morosini's death, the Curva Sud of the Stadio Atleti Azzurri d'Italia—the home stadium of Atalanta—was renamed the Curva Piermario Morosini in his honour.

 On the third anniversary of his death, Juventus goalkeeper Gianluigi Buffon dedicated his side's 1–0 away win over Monaco in the 2014–15 UEFA Champions League quarter-final to Morosini.
 The award for the best player of Campionato Primavera is named after him.